cshmookler/py_template/README.md

 This project template includes:

 - An example package and test that follow [Google's style guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings) for documenting modules.
-- A prewritten setup.py file for installation with pip.
+- A setup.py file for installation with pip.
 - Automatic versioning through introspection of the latest [Git](https://git-scm.com/) tag.
     - Set by creating a [Git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) (the name of the tag is the version).
     - Accessible within the code via the "version" namespace.
     - A placeholder version "0.0.0" is used when there are no Git tags or Git is not installed.
-- A prewritten [README.md](https://en.wikipedia.org/wiki/README) file with detailed installation instructions.
-- A [gitignore](https://github.com/github/gitignore) file for Python.
+- Prewritten [README.md](https://en.wikipedia.org/wiki/README), [CONTRIBUTING.md](https://github.blog/news-insights/the-library/contributing-guidelines/),  [gitignore](https://github.com/github/gitignore), and Zlib license files.

 ## Configure this template